maxtkc/mvths-wiki/docs/002-breadboard-circuit.rst

 Overview
 --------

 Breadboards provide a convenient way to connect components together to make a circuit.
 In the previous lesson you used your hands or maybe bent the wires to make a connection between components.
 The breadboard shown below has lots of holes (830 to be exact) that can be used to easily connect your components together.
+In this lesson you will make the circuits shown below but instead of using your hands (or twisting wires) to connect the compoents, you will use the holes in the breadboard.

 .. image:: images/breadboard.jpg